 At every opportunity, the implementation of Varnish Cache on the Section platform has been designed to be as close as possible to how it would be if you had installed Varnish Cache yourself locally.

-Assuming Varnish Cache is the first proxy in your proxy stack, Varnish Cache will receive connections from the Section TLS Offload Proxy with two additional HTTP request headers, X-Forwarded-For containing the downstream client IP address and any intermediate proxy IP addresses, and also X-Forwarded-Proto which will specify either http or https depending on the protocol with which the downstream client connected.
+Assuming Varnish Cache is the first proxy in your proxy stack, Varnish Cache will receive connections from the Section TLS Offload Proxy with two additional HTTP request headers.

-Requesting the Varnish Cache Log simply executes varnishlog for each Varnish Cache instance and return the results.
+Requesting the Varnish Cache Log executes varnishlog for each Varnish Cache instance and returns the results.

 varnishncsa is also running, logging request and response details, including cache effectiveness.
 This data is used to drive the charts seen in Aperture.